bdmarius/jndarray-toolbox/README.md

 N-Dimensional arrays are needed.

 ## Setup instructions
+Download the jar file from the releases section, or:
 1. Clone the project from Github.
 2. Execute mvn package in your preferred way (via your IDE or Terminal).
 2. Find the generated jar file in the /target folder and import it in your project.